 A family road trip is a great way to spend time and create memories that will last forever.
 And, if you do it right, road tripping can also be more affordable than you think.
 School is almost out; how about packing up and piling in the car?

 Space is limited in the car and as difficult as it may be, you need to pack light.
 BootsnAll provides a list of packing-light pro tips; some highlights:

-- Pack ONE week’s worth of clothes (including underwear) and stop at a laundromat if you need to
+- Pack ONE week’s worth of clothes (including underwear) and stop at a laundromat if you need to.

-- Buy travel-size toiletries or put products in ziplock bags to save even more space
+- Buy travel-size toiletries or put products in ziplock bags to save even more space.

-- Don’t bring electronics you don’t need
+- Don’t bring electronics you don’t need.

 Also, while sunglasses are stylish, they also serve an important function for your eye health.
 A significant amount of sun passes through the car windows and prolonged harsh sunlight exposure on unprotected eyes can put you at a higher risk of cataracts.
 Make sure your children wear sunglasses as well.

-Kids in Tow
+Kids in Tow = Family Road Trip memories

 Sure, you might want some parents-only time, but it’s not a family trip without your little ones.
 Fewer adults are traveling with children, according to the U.S. Travel Association.
 In 2012, 26 percent of domestic leisure travelers traveled with children compared to 31 percent in 2008.

 Enjoy the Ride